ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 would produce an explosion of subclasses to support every combination.
 Or a class definition may be hidden or otherwise unavailable for subclassing

+### Real world example
+> Imagine you run a car service shop offering multiple services.
+Now how do you calculate the bill to be charged?
+You pick one service and dynamically keep adding to it the prices for the provided services till you get the final cost.
+Here each type of service is a decorator.

+### In plain words
+> Decorator pattern lets you dynamically change the behavior of an object at run time by wrapping them in an object of a decorator class.

+### Wikipedia says
+> In object-oriented programming, the decorator pattern is a design pattern that allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
+The decorator pattern is often useful for adhering to the Single Responsibility Principle, as it allows functionality to be divided between classes with unique areas of concern.

 ### Decorator - definition (wrapper)
 > Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.